“What’s the difference between chili con carne and chili con queso?” I ask my freshman students.

 I grew up in the same religious world that Barbara Brown Taylor comes from and, like her, was never told in church that my body is good, or that God takes delight in our bodies.
 But the resurrected Jesus had a body with the marks of death still on it, a body that could be prodded, poked, and still needed to be fed.
 A body that he took with him back to heaven.
 God trusted carnality to bring divine love into the world, and God still does.
 This is worth remembering.

-After years of watching bodies being dug out of craters in Manhattan and caves in Afghanistan, after the body counts coming from southeast Asia, Gaza, Iraq, and Syria, after yet another school littered with dead bodies from gun violence, Lent reminds us, as we move into Holy Week in a few days, that the incarnation ends up with a body—carnis—hanging on a cross.
+After years of watching bodies being dug out of craters in Manhattan and caves in Afghanistan, after the body counts coming from southeast Asia, Gaza, Iraq, and Syria, after multiple schools littered with corpses from gun violence, we should rememer that the incarnation ends up with a body—carnis—hanging on a cross.
 God in the flesh will not be spiritualized, but instead comes to us in the embodied sacraments of bread, wine, water, and feet.